husarnet/rpi-remotely-img/README.md

 ### [ Locally ] Docker and Environment Variables

-Clone this repo, and set Wi-Fi and Husarnet credentials as environment variables.
+Clone your repository, and set Wi-Fi and Husarnet credentials as environment variables.
 Then build and run the container:

 ```bash
 export MY_SSID="place-your-wifi-ssid-here"